-Table 2 shows the descriptive results of average school wealth by level of urbanization.
-More urbanized areas have higher average and maximum levels of school wealth and also a wider range of school wealth than less urbanized areas, in line with hypothesis 1.
-Next, we tested how urbanization, family SES, and average school wealth are related (Table 3).
-Model 1 also shows that students from less urbanized areas are more likely to attend less wealthy schools, which is in line with hypothesis 1a and the descriptive results from Table 2.
-Besides, children from higher educated and income parents are more likely to attend wealthy schools.
+Table 3 shows the descriptive results of average income levels in schools by level of urbanization.
+More urbanized areas have higher average and maximum levels of school income and also a wider range of school income than less urbanized areas, in line with hypothesis 1.
+Next, we tested how urbanization, family SES, and average school income are related (Table 4).
+Model 1 also shows that students from less urbanized areas are more likely to attend lower income schools, which is in line with hypothesis 1a and the descriptive results from Table 3.
+Besides, children from higher educated and income parents are more likely to attend higher income schools.
 Models 2 and 3 present the interaction between urbanization and household income and parental education, respectively.
-The models show, in line with hypothesis 2, that the relation between parental income and education and school wealth is stronger for children in the areas with high levels of urbanization (core and general city), and weaker in emerging towns and townships.
+The models show, in line with hypothesis 2, that the relation between parental income and education and school income levels is stronger for children in the areas with high levels of urbanization (core and general city), and weaker in emerging towns and townships.
 The likelihood ratio tests show that both models are an improvement over the models without interactions.
 Marginal effects show that both household income and parental education only have a significant effect in the most urbanized areas (Income: core city: b=.11; s.e.=.02; p<.001; general city: b=.06, s.e.=.02, p=002; emerging town: b=.04, s.e.=.02, p=.116; township: b=.04, s.e.=.04, p=.276; Education: core city: b=2.90, s.e.=.48, p<.001; general city: b=1.59, s.e.=.57, p=.006; emerging town: b=-1.19, s.e.=.50, p=.019, township: b=-.52, s.e.=.73, p=.475).
-The amount of time respondents lived in their neighborhood did not change the relation between urbanization, parental SES, and attending wealthy schools.
+The amount of time respondents lived in their neighborhood did not change the relation between urbanization, parental SES, and attending higher income schools.
+Finally, control variables gender, cohort, and ethnicity did not play a role in predicting average income in schools.
+Only Mainlanders did seem to end up on higher income schools, however, because the significance level hovered around p=.05, depending on the model, this evidence is very weak.

-Table 2.
+Table 3.
 Descriptive statistics of average school income by level of urbanization.